 Maintain proper nutrition, including Vitamin A. Since obesity is a risk factor for many health conditions, your vet can recommend an appropriate dietary and exercise regimen.

-Like all pet owners, the best thing you can offer your companion is a clean, sanitary environment, nutritious food, and clean water.
+Like all bird owners, one of the best things you can offer your companion is a clean, sanitary environment, nutritious food, and clean water.

 Was this experience helpful?